British passengers from virus-hit cruise ship due to arrive home

-They were landing at a defense ministry airfield in southwestern England on a government-chartered plane from Tokyo and being taken straight to quarantine facilities.
+They were landing at a defence ministry airfield in southwestern England on a government-chartered plane from Tokyo and being taken straight to quarantine facilities.

 The Diamond Princess liner was carrying 3,700 people, including 78 Britons, when it was quarantined in Yokohama on Feb.
 5 after a man who disembarked in Hong Kong was found to have the virus.